drewmrodriguez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Answer: Closure is used with the return function which is nested inside personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Answer: Calling dansRoll two seperate times you will mostly likely get two different numbers due to the function randomizing, the only thing that is the same is the name of the const variable.

 c.
 What is the lexical scope of `newRoll`?

 ### Task 2c - Exit Ticket